 Whatever the reasons for this change, I have always preferred the later, high contrast versions, and I think this preference has worked its way into my personal photographic style.
 With some exceptions, I like to make the light in a photograph as pure, clear and obvious as possible.
 I want the viewer to have little doubt about what I saw, no filter between themselves and "my" reality.
 This doesn't always work, and it isn't the best approach for all subjects, but it's my tendency.

 Anyway, a few days after our meeting with Tony we drove out to Ghost Ranch in Abiquiu to do some hiking and pulled off the road briefly at the spot where Moonrise was made.
+(A caveat: if you want to visit this area yourself, be advised the locals are not too happy about being a photographic curiousity.
+You can make a picture from the public way, but do it quickly and move on.)
 The old church has been replaced, the trees are much higher, and there are simple concrete and steel buildings and horse trailers in the foreground now.
 The light was ordinary; I hadn't arrived at that magical time of day just before sunset that emblazoned the crosses and headstones with front light.
 And there was no moon, but the mountains and clouds (cumulus instead of cirrus) are still there.

 To narrow the cluttered scene just a bit I used a 70mm lens instead of Adams' wide angle.

 The raw color version is flat, busy and plain, but actually not unlike what you'd see with your naked eye as you step out of the car in Hernandez.